 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

 Qualifying as a Chartered Engineer (CEng) through the Chartered Institution of Highways & Transportation (CIHT) has been the biggest achievement in my career.
 It took a year to complete all the stages to achieve Chartered status, and it was a challenging time, but well worth all the hard work.
-Being a CEng has given me more confidence in my abilities and knowledge in engineering and I feel that I am a respected member of a professional organisation.
+Being a CEng has given me career stability and growth as I am a respected member of a professional organisation.
 This has also raised my profile in my workplace as well as my career status in general in the industry.

 What contributed to your decision to become professionally registered?